kangmaup/kangmaup/README.md

 - 👋 Hi, I’m @kangmaup
 - 👀 I’m BackEnd Developer
-- 🌱 I’m currently work in Wiratek
+- 🌱 I’m currently work in ID Solution
 <!---- 💞️ My Portofolio in https://www.linkedin.com/in/ma-ruf-aldi-oktava/--->
 - 📫 How to reach me in marufaldioktava@gmail.com